Skip to the content.

 Permission REPL

 Requires the repo to be cloned locally.
-An interactive terminal session.
-Type a rule and see the full rule trace and the final decision in colour:
+An interactive terminal session where you type commands and see the rule trace and decision immediately.
+It rebuilds the registry on every input, so edits to permissions.yaml are picked up without restarting.

 bun run repl